-These mental impulses are not conscious.
+These mental impulses, in contrast to our intentions, are not conscious.
 “Conscious” and “unconscious” are variables in a Western analysis.
-We are talking about something that is extremely subtle.
+In the case of mental impulses, we are talking about something that is extremely subtle.
 And it occurs in every single moment of our experience.
 It is the compelling urge that draws us into implementing, in the next moment, a method for carrying out an action toward or with some object that it is focused on.
 We are talking about something very basic.
 Every living being has this in every moment.

 Although we can be aware of our intention to do something, it is very difficult to be aware specifically of the compelling mental urge that moves the mind to do it, or to consider doing it.
 The urge is very subtle to distinguish.

 Does the Western term conscious equate with the Buddhist term mindfulness?

 We have to be a little bit more specific about which mental factors we are talking about in the Western discussion, like mindfulness.
 What we Westerners commonly call “mindfulness meditation” is not actually talking about the mental factor of mindfulness (dran-pa), but about completely different mental factors.

 If we analyze the Western presentation carefully, it is talking about various mental factors.
 There is the mental impulse that draws us to look at a specific object, such as your eyebrows as opposed to your hands.
 That is the karma.
 There are also the intention to focus on your hands in order to see how you are holding them and the attention (yid-la byed-pa) that engages us with looking at them.
 All of these come together in one package.
 Mindfulness is what holds my attention on your eyebrows rather than think of something else.
 It is the mental glue and is also in the same package.
 This package may also include other mental factors as well, such as love – the wish for you to be happy – and unhappiness, because the way you are holding your eyebrows in a frown makes me unhappy.